Legend of the Bird God: The God of fire

 So, the God called "Red Horn" was shown to have "red hair" that is "braided" into a horn on the side, have the apparent face like a bird, to having "faces for ears".
 This is very much like Fudo-Myoo/Acala and one of the deities of the "Wisdom Kings" called "Daiitoku Myoo".

-Based from the "Galactic Warfare: Intervention" and "Legend of the Bird God: Red Horn", I had put down this information on the "Ho-Chunk mythology", as it states this excerpt in the Wiki:
+Based from the "Galactic Warfare" and "Legend of the Bird God: Red Horn", I had put down this information on the "Ho-Chunk mythology", as it states this excerpt in the Wiki:

 RedHorn: "Red Horn (also known as 'He Who Wears (Human) Faces on His Ears') is found in the oral traditions of the Ioway, and Hocągara (Winnebago) (whose ethnology was recorded by anthropologist Paul Radin, 1908–1912).
 The Red Horn Cycle depicts his adventures with Turtle, the thunderbird Storms-as-He-Walks (Mą’e-manįga) and others who contest a race of giants, the Wąge-rucge or "Man-Eaters", who have been killing human beings whom Red Horn has pledged to help.
 Red Horn eventually took a red haired giant woman as a wife."